Learning-and-Intelligent-Systems/predicators/README.md

 ### Locally
 * (recommended) Make a new virtual env or conda env.
-* Make sure the parent of the repository is on your PYTHONPATH.
 * Run, e.g., `python src/main.py --env cover --approach oracle --seed 0` to run the system.

 ### Running Experiments on Supercloud